chrishoermann/zod-prisma-types/Readme.md

 > default: `true`

-If you use `useMultipleFiles` and do want to create a barrel file for each sub folder you can set this option to `false`.
+If you use `useMultipleFiles` and do not want to create a barrel file for each sub folder you can set this option to `false`.
 This will create an `index.ts` file in each sub folder that exports all the files in the folder.
 This option may be beneficial for typescript performance on big schemas.

 ```prisma
 generator zod {